Jay1991/FurahitechPayments/README.md

 ```

 ### Client Side installation (Android)
-Add this to your dependencies (Check for the lastest release):
+Add this to your dependencies (Check for the latest release):
 ```groovy
 def versionNumber = "v1.0"